tylerneylon/small_notes/mind_model/mind_model.md

 There's still plenty of debate about whether or not a digital mind can ever be truly conscious, or have emotions or subjective experiences as humans do.
 I'm convinced they can.
-Rather than focus on that debate, I'd like to work in the hypothetical world where digital minds are indeed capable of all the internal experiences of human minds.
-If I'm wrong, then this becomes a fun collection of speculative blueprints; if I'm right, then this post is something more --- hopefully, actual progress toward both the creation of digital minds as well as some insight into how our own brains may work.
+Rather than focus on that debate, however, I'd like to work in the hypothetical world where digital minds are indeed capable of all the internal experiences of human minds.
+If I'm wrong, then this is a collection of blueprints about behavior alone;
+if I'm right, then
+this article is something
+more --- hopefully, actual progress toward both the creation of digital minds as well as some insight into how our own brains may work.